 Our emphasis on learning-through-application requires your full presence, engagement, and participation throughout all aspects of the program – introductory sessions, Chapel Hill classes, and in-country.
 It’s important to know that this is a full, 3-credit-bearing course.
 While in South Africa, you should expect to spend ~10 hours per day on program activities.

-The program is led by Lecturer Dave Bond, Executive Coach, Change Consultant, and International Facilitator, in collaboration with a team of South African faculty.
+The program is led by Lecturer Dave Bond, Executive Coach, Change Consultant, and International Facilitator, in collaboration with on-the-ground provider Comersion and a team of South African faculty.